 Pick and Store

-Pick the seeds out and store them in an envelope, such as one of these from Seed Needs via Amazon, or in a lidded jar.
+Pick the seeds out and store them in an envelope, like these self sealing seed packets available from Amazon, or in a lidded jar.

 Come springtime, you’ll be ready to plant and enjoy this lovely vine in a new part of your garden.

 How Long Will Sweet Pea Seeds Last?

 Sweet pea seeds should remain viable for two to three years if properly stored.